 In clinical studies, rare cases of anaphylactic reactions have been observed in patients receiving secukinumab.
 If an anaphylactic or other serious allergic reactions occur, administration of secukinumab should be discontinued immediately and appropriate therapy initiated.

-The removable cap of the Cosentyx pre-filled pen contains a derivative of natural rubber latex.
-No natural rubber latex has to date been detected in the removable cap.
-Nevertheless, the use of Cosentyx pre-filled pens in latex-sensitive individuals has not been studied and there is therefore a potential risk for hypersensitivity reactions which cannot be completely ruled out.
+The removable needle cap of Cosentyx 150 mg solution for injection in pre-filled syringe and Cosentyx 150 mg solution for injection in pre-filled pen contains a derivative of natural rubber latex.
+No natural rubber latex has to date been detected in the removable needle cap.
+Nevertheless, the use of Cosentyx 150 mg solution for injection in pre-filled syringe and Cosentyx 150 mg solution for injection in pre-filled pen in latex-sensitive individuals has not been studied and there is therefore a potential risk of hypersensitivity reactions which cannot be completely ruled out.

 Live vaccines should not be given concurrently with secukinumab.